 The race route has now got to the Roman Road (shown as 374/3 on this map).
 It reaches 374/3 at the bottom of the stream that is on the left hand side of the map.

-The race route East goes along the Roman Road (374/3) for a short bit.
+The race route then goes East goes along the Roman Road (374/3) for a short bit.
 Prior to being a Roman Road, it was part of the Salt Way from Droitwich to London.

 And several hundred years after being a Roman Road, it became National Cycle Route 5 which goes from Holyhead to Reading.
 So many people have used this stretch of the race route!

-At this crossroads, the Salt Way, the Roman Road and NCR 5 continue straight on whereas the race route turns right to follow the bridleway South towards Swalcliffe.
+At the crossroads in the following photo, the Salt Way, the Roman Road and NCR 5 continue straight on whereas the race route turns right to follow the bridleway South towards Swalcliffe.

 In the distance, my camera found the tower of the Church of St. Peter and St. Paul at Swalcliffe.